chs9433/project-3/peer-review.md

 A majority of your view-specific code looks fine.
 Template inheritance is used and I found no egregious issues with your Blade syntax.
 I would recommend removing the *‘welcome.blade.php’* file since your default route points to *math.index*.
 The **$title** variables from the *‘title’* and *‘content’* sections of your *math.index* view since the variable is not included/referenced in any of your MathController’s methods.

 While there are no occurrences of non-display logic, I noticed that your ‘results’ div element consists of multiple if statements based on the *‘operator’* field.
 I recommend the following as an alternative approach to further simplify the display code in this section:
-+	Update the value of your ‘operation’ input field to echo the HTML content (*innerHTML*) of each corresponding input label (i.e. id=’sqrt’ name=’operation’ value=’square root’)
++	Update the value of your ‘operation’ input field to echo the HTML content (*innerHTML*) of each corresponding input label (i.e. *id=’sqrt’ name=’operation’ value=’square root’*)
 +	Add a new variable (i.e *‘$operation_value’*)  to your MathController’s process method that holds the result of either **$squareRoot**,**$square**, or **$divisors** based on your existing if statement.
 Be sure to update your index method with this variable as well.
 +	Reduce the three operator-specific div/alert elements to just one by creating an innerHTML template that can accommodate any operator.
- +  An example is below based on the format of your existing alert messages:
+An html example is below based on the format of your existing alert messages:
 ```html
 <div class='alert alert-warning' role='alert'>
     The {{ $operation }} of {{ $userNumber }} is {{ $operation_value }}.